top of page

 She-oaks provide the main food source for both the Yellow Tailed Cockatoo and the Glossy Black Red Tailed Cockatoo which was listed as vulnerable under National Environmental Law in Aug 2022.
 Their falling numbers are being attributed to destruction of their food trees.

 Given the extent of the recent tree felling in our area it has become even more imperative to future-proof the cockatoos’ food supply.
-Even in this early stage of planning there has been considerable interest and enthusiasm for the Mandalong Forest She-oaks Project.
+Even in this early stage of plantings there has been considerable interest and enthusiasm for the Mandalong Forest She-oaks Project.

 text for image